MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-troubleshooting.md

 The Holographic Remoting Player supports a diagnostics overlay which can be enabled by saying ```Enable Diagnostics``` and disabled by saying ```Disable Diagnostics```.
 If you have trouble with these voice commands you can also launch the Holographic Remoting player via a web browser using ```ms-holographic-remoting:?stats``` as an URL.

+## H265 video codec not available

+When using H265 video codec in your remote app, ensure to install the [HEVC Video Extensions](https://www.microsoft.com/p/hevc-video-extensions/9nmzlz57r3t7).
+In case the codec is installed but can't be used, follow [this](https://docs.microsoft.com/azure/remote-rendering/resources/troubleshoot#h265-codec-not-available) guide.

 ## Limitations

 The following APIs are currently **not** supported when using Holographic Remoting for HoloLens 2 and will raises an ```ERROR_NOT_SUPPORTED``` error unless otherwise stated: